 Freelancing is the creative’s dream; being your own boss lets you manage your own time, cherry-pick projects and choose your clients.
 It also allows you to enjoy a healthy work/life balance that many agency and in-house creatives don’t get.
 This work/life balance should ensure that you don’t have to compromise on the quality of your work.

 However, there are responsibilities that come with freelancing.
 Being aware of your legal duties towards your client and understanding the implications of your advice and designs.
-Ensuring you’re paying the right taxes, these are just some of the parts of being self-employed.
+Ensuring you’re paying the right taxes, these are just some of the parts of being self-employed or a sole trader.
 Making sure you have a good, fool-proof contract in place with every client is also a key part of the freelancing life.Why is having a contract so important when freelancing?

 Many freelancers – especially those that have recently made the jump, or are perhaps dabbling on the side – often overlook the importance of having some kind of contract with their clients.